History

 But residents also had other concerns including the removal of the swan-necked lamp posts then in place and commuter rat-running through local streets.
 Creating the conservation area brought a halt to demolition but the lamp posts could not be saved and it took another seven years for the traffic issues to be resolved.

 Apart from demolition and traffic, other subjects that concerned the society in 1975 included misbehaviour in Manor House Gardens and vandalism in Leegate shopping centre.
-Plans were underway to extend Northbrook School which would have involved demolishing houses in Hedgely Street and Brightfield Road but the GLC ran out of money.
+Plans were underway to extend Northbrook School which would have involved demolishing houses in Hedgley Street and Brightfield Road but the GLC ran out of money.

 Among the society’s early projects were the restoration of the ice house in Manor House Gardens and of Boone’s Chapel in Lee High Road.
 After many ups and downs the ice house and gardens were restored in 2000 and the chapel was refurbished in 2007.